 - Visiting the Nature Conservancy Land, Ormond Beach, or the wetlands.

 - Swimming in the Oxnard Industrial Drain.

-2009-2010: In December 2009, EPA completed an Engineering Evaluation and Cost Analysis (EE/CA) and proposed demolition of two abandoned industrial buildings at the Site.
+2009-2010: EPA completed an Engineering Evaluation and Cost Analysis (EE/CA) and proposed demolition of two abandoned industrial buildings at the Site.
 The evaluation made use of data collected during several days of testing inside the buildings in October 2009 (summarized in the "Building Assessment Report").
-EPA received public comments on its EE/CA report from December 29, 2009 to January 29, 2010.
-The EE/CA report, the Building Assessment Report, EPA’s response to comments, and its decision to proceed with the removal (the "Action Memorandum") are available below in the “Documents and Reports Section.”
+After considering public comments on its EE/CA report, EPA decided to proceed with the demolition work.
+The EE/CA report, Building Assessment Report, EPA’s response to comments, and its decision to proceed with the removal (the "Action Memorandum") are available below in the “Documents and Reports Section.”
 The demolition work was completed in March 2010.